 ULA COURSE INSTRUCTORS

-Donna Van Scyoc is from Leola, PA.
-She and her husband, Mark, have a son, Brighton.
+Donna Van Scyoc is from New Holland, PA.
+She and Her husband love to travel.
 She taught art at Living Word Academy for 9 years and presently is teaching private art lessons.
 She also gives paint parties for adults and children.
 She works as an designer for Flourish.Flower.
-She enjoys spending time with her family, cooking, playing games, and watching movies.
+She enjoys spending time with her family, cooking, playing games, interior decorating and painting.
 She likes reading a good novel and painting.
 She has traveled to over 30 countries mostly doing missions work.
-This will be Donna Van Scyoc’s 7th year teaching for Learning Station.
+This will be Donna Van Scyoc’s 8th year teaching for Learning Station.

 ULB COURSE INSTRUCTORS

 Betsy Kreider was known as the “Miss Frizzle of Myerstown” where she enthusiastically taught Elementary School for the ELCO School District.
 After continuing her education and receiving a Masters Degree in Science Education at LVC, she began a family and was thrilled to have the opportunity to stay home with her daughters.
-She currently homeschools her girls, is the Children’s Librarian at her local library, assists in teaching gymnastics, yoga, aerobics and Senior Exercise classes at the Shape Shoppe in Frystown, does evaluating and tutoring for elementary/ middle school aged students, and is active in her Church Youth Programs.
+She currently homeschools her girls, is The children’s librarian and assistant director at her local library, and does evaluating and tutoring for elementary/ middle school aged students.
 She loves being creative and learning new things and believes that learning should be fun!!
-She likes to read, work in her garden, cook with her girls, watch them ride horses and believes she should live somewhere tropical!
-This will be Betsy Kreider’s 5th year as a member of Learning Station.
+She likes to read, spend time with her girls, work in her garden, and believes she should live somewhere tropical!
+This will be Betsy Kreider’s 6th year as a member of Learning Station.

 Donna LaRue thoroughly enjoyed teaching elementary music students before having her own children 19 years ago.
 Her bachelor’s degree in music comes from Houghton College in NY while her master’s is in elementary education from Millersville University.
 With two children graduated she continues to enjoy homeschooling two teenagers as well as run a music studio and tutor reading & math.
 For 10 years she was the music & worship director at her church before resuming her piano studio in her home.
-Although she knows nobody can be forced to learn, her own personal teaching philosophy is that if the student isn’t getting it, it’s the fault of the teacher and the material needs to be repackaged.
-Her experience with Latin began only when she started teaching it to her own 4th grader.
-Since then she has taught it several times at home and another co-op.
-This will be Donna LaRue’s 2nd year as a member of Learning Station.
+Although she knows nobody can be forced to learn, her own personal teaching philosophy is that if the student isn’t getting it, the teacher has more work to do and the material needs to be repackaged.
+This will be Donna LaRue’s 3rd year as a member of Learning Station.